Essential Tips for Drawing Folds and Drapery

-Fabric and folds can take all sorts of forms depending on the softness of the material and the shape of the body.
-This illustrated tutorial by comic artist miyuli covers basic concepts and approaches for drawing fabrics of all kinds.
+This illustrated how to draw clothes tutorial by comic artist miyuli covers basic concepts and approaches for drawing fabrics of all kinds.

-Folds depend on the form they fall on.
-They are not universal.
+Folds and wrinkles depend on the form they fall on.
+They are not uniform.
 There are many different types and factors that influence them.

 There is no single rule on how to draw folds—The best way to understand drapery is to do as many studies of folds as you can.
-The more realistic you want to draw and paint folds, the more references you will need.
+The more realistic you want to draw and paint wrinkles, the more references you will need.
 Understanding some common principles will make it possible to draw them convincingly in a more stylized way, like in an anime clothes style.

 I’ve collected some pointers and commonalities here that I’ve come across so far.